Staff awareness training is an essential part of the GDPR (General Data Protection Regulation), but do you know how it works in practice?

 Staff will gradually become accustomed to the new way of thinking, and will be more adept at following your guidance.

 Deliver cost-effective GDPR training to your staff

-Our GDPR Staff Awareness E-learning Course enables you to deliver GDPR training to your staff in a quick, affordable and effective way.
+Get started with GDPR training with the help of IT Governance.
+Our GDPR Staff Awareness E-learning Course enables you to deliver data protection training to your staff in a quick and affordable way.

 The course aims to provide non-technical staff with a complete foundation on the principles, roles, responsibilities and processes under the GDPR, reducing your organisation’s risk of non-compliance.

 A version of this blog was originally published on 7 December 2018.